 Question 1: Squeaky clean skin means you have healthy skin.

-False: When we are washing our faces we think that we need to get rid of all the oil and dirt from our skin by using soap or toner that dries out your skin.
+False: When we are washing our faces we think that we need to get rid of all the oil and dirt from our skin by using soap or toner that dries out our skin.

 Question 2: Skincare products from a fancy spa or doctor’s office are better for our skin.

 False: While there are professional spa lines and medicinal skincare products that do sometimes contain certain levels of higher quality ingredients than what you may find in a department store, remember that more isn’t always better!
-While it’s great to have the best quality of ingredients you can put on your skin, too much of anything, especially active ingredients, can be a skin irritant.
-Take for example many high-end brands advertise added Vitamin A or Vitamin C, lots of extracts, and AHA or BHA (alpha hydroxy acids and beta hydroxy acids) when actually too much of those can irritate the skin.
+While it’s great to have the best quality ingredients you can put on your skin, too much of anything, especially active ingredients, can be a skin irritant.
+Take for example many high-end brands that advertise added Vitamin A or Vitamin C, lots of extracts, and AHA or BHA (alpha hydroxy acids and beta hydroxy acids) when actually too much of those can irritate the skin.
 A lot of those high-end ingredients are synthetically made and can make your skin more sensitive to the sun, and they can also lead to the loss of your skin’s protective barrier.

 False: Higher SPF does not equal better sun protection, and it doesn’t mean you can stay in the sun longer before you need to reapply.
 If only this were true, then we wouldn’t have as many cases of skin cancer happening, right?
 Department store sunscreens are full of chemicals, which can also damage our skin because of toxins such as oxybenzone.
-I did a quick google search and skincancer.org said that an SPF 30 allows about 3 percent of UVB rays to hit your skin, while an SPF of 50 allows about 2 percent of those rays through.
+I did a quick google search and skincancer.org said that an SPF of 30 allows about 3 per cent of UVB rays to hit your skin, while an SPF of 50 allows about 2 per cent of those rays through.
 Now remember these tests were done in a lab, but in real life, people don’t apply nearly enough onto their skin, or they don’t apply often enough for these statistics to be true.
-People have a false sense of security with higher SPFs and end up getting a sunburn or causing UV damage to their skin.
+People have a false sense of security with higher SPFs and end up getting sunburned or causing UV damage to their skin.
 Using a broad-spectrum mineral-based sunscreen with zinc oxide is better, and make sure to re-apply every 2 hours.
 Covering up or going into the shade is even better.

 Question 4: Drinking coffee and alcohol is fine for my skin.